Ed-Fi-Alliance-OSS/AdminAPI-2.x/docs/migration-guide.md

 | 35afe7e06bdc | singletenant-nginx | ed-fi-gateway-adminapi-packaged |
 | 81c223f544f7 | singletenant-db-admin | ed-fi-db-admin-adminapi

-You will need the Container Id for the adminapi contain€ to run the following commands.
+You will need the Container Id for the adminapi container to run the following commands.

-## Step 2.3: Copy package to docker container
+## Step 3: Copy package to docker container

 Using the container id, replace the <container-id> with the corresponding Container Id for the adminapi